-- Define and determine the qualifications required of osteopathic physicians for certification in the specialty(s) of ophthalmology, otolaryngology and otolaryngology/facial plastic surgery and any other specialty, subspecialty and/or certification of added qualifications which may be assigned to the jurisdiction of this Board.
+- Define and determine the qualifications required of osteopathic physicians for certification in the specialty(s) of ophthalmology, otolaryngology and otolaryngology/facial plastic surgery and any other specialty and/or subspecialty which may be assigned to the jurisdiction of this Board.

-- Determine the standards of education, formal training and practice required for certification in the specialty(s) of ophthalmology, otolaryngology and otolaryngology/facial plastic surgery and any other specialty, subspecialty and/or certification of added qualifications which may be assigned to the jurisdiction of this Board, subject to the recommendation of the Bureau of Osteopathic Specialists and the approval of the Board of Trustees of the American Osteopathic Association.
+- Determine the standards of education, formal training and practice required for certification in the specialty(s) of ophthalmology, otolaryngology and otolaryngology/facial plastic surgery and any other specialty and/or subspecialty which may be assigned to the jurisdiction of this Board, subject to the recommendation of the Bureau of Osteopathic Specialists and the approval of the Board of Trustees of the American Osteopathic Association.

 - Establish procedures for the conduct of examination at least once a year for general certification areas.
-Certification of special qualifications and certification of added qualification examinations must be made available at least once every two years.
+Certification of special qualifications and subspecialty certification examinations must be made available at least once every two years.

 - Provide and issue certificates in all specialty(s) assigned to this Board, subject to the recommendation of the Bureau of Osteopathic Specialists of the American Osteopathic Association, to those osteopathic physicians who are found qualified.